ebuchman/blog/content/posts/coins-history.md

 _affiorino_.[^florence-gold]

 This re-emergence of gold puts Europe squarely on a bimetallic monetary system.
-The relative mint prices of gold and silver in diffferent countries lead to bullion flows across borders as merchants seek to take advantage of arbitrage opportunities across mints.
+The relative mint prices of gold and silver in different countries lead to bullion flows across borders as merchants seek to take advantage of arbitrage opportunities across mints.
 France tries to start minting their own gold coins - the various flavours of _ecu d'or_ - as early as the late 13th c to compete with